-- The appointment of and provision for the compensation of and oversee the work of the independent certified public accounting firm employed by the Teachers' Retirement System to audit the financial statements. - The retention of consultants, experts, independent counsel, and accountants to advise the Committee on any of its responsibilities or to assist in the conduct of an investigation. - 3.
+- 1. The appointment, oversight, and provision for compensation of the work of the independent certified public accounting firm employed by the Teachers' Retirement System to audit the financial statements. - 2.
+The retention of consultants, experts, independent counsel, and accountants to advise the Committee on any of its responsibilities or to assist in the conduct of an investigation. - 3.
 Requests to provide oversight of audit and investigation activities of financial, ethical, and/or fraud matters. - 4.
 All Committee recommendations must be adopted by the Board to be effective.